Multiple Output Regression with Latent Noise: Introduction

-We use the latent signal-to-noise ratio as a hyperparameter in the modelling, and show that it is a key parameter affecting model performance.
-It can be either be learned or set using prior knowledge.
+We use the latent signal-to-noise ratio as a hyperparameter in our model, and show that it is a key parameter affecting model performance.
+It can be either learned or set using prior knowledge.
 In addition, we introduce an ordered infinite-dimensional shrinkage prior that resolves the inherent rotational ambiguity in the model (\ref{eq:new_model}), by sorting both signal and noise components by their importance.
 Finally, we present efficient inference methods for the model.